jdswinbank/Comet/README.rst

 When a new event is received, it will be displayed in the subscriber's log.
 In the configuration above, that will be written to standard output; this is customizable through the ``twistd`` options.

+It is also possible to specify one or more filters, in the form of `XPath 1.0
+<http://www.w3.org/TR/xpath/>`_ expressions.
+The broker will evaluate the
+expression against each event it processes, and only forward the event to the subscriber if it produces a non-empty result.
+For more details see `Filtering`_, below.

 Running a broker
 ================